ptavarez/intro-to-react/README.md

 },
 ```

-By now, you should be able to click on a button that adds one to a counter, and then reset that counter by pressing an alternative button.
+By now, you should be able to click on a button that adds +1 to a counter, and then reset that counter by pressing an alternative button.

 If that's not working, make sure your code looks as follows:
 ```javascript